hillscottc/trivnode/README.md

 # TrivNode

-Trivia questions from a game show.
+An interface for answering Jeopardy-style clues from a database of 180,000+ trivia questions.

 ## Build